Drew Waters Player Props: Royals vs. Yankees

 Drew Waters At The Plate

-- Waters is batting .246 with four doubles, two triples, four home runs and seven walks.
+- Waters has four doubles, two triples, four home runs and seven walks while hitting .246.

-- Waters has had at least one RBI in 27.5% of his games this season (11 of 40), with two or more RBI three times (7.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Waters has picked up an RBI in 26.8% of his games this season, with more than one RBI in 7.3% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.